Akashn12434/Real-Time-Data-Processing-System-for-Weather-Monitoring-with-Rollups-and-Aggregates-main-Zeotap/README.md

 For Windows:
 venv\Scripts\activate
 4. Dependency Installation
 pip install -r requirements.txt

+5. Run
+python app.py
+Once running, you can access the application at http://localhost:5000 through your web browser.
 # API Key Configuration
 To interact with the OpenWeatherMap API, follow these steps to get an API key: